The Approximation Ratio of the $k$-Opt Heuristic for the Euclidean Traveling Salesman Problem: Arborescences and Pairs of Tours

 The set $S_1'$ has been defined with respect to some edge $e_0=(x_0,y_0)$.
 The tree $H$ contains a vertex that corresponds to the region of the plane graph that is bounded by the edge $e_0$ and the edges in $E(T) \setminus T_{[x_0,y_0]}$.
 By choosing this vertex as the root and orienting all edges in $H$ from the root to the leaves, we get an arborescence $A$ from the tree $H$ (see Figure~\ref{fig:DualTree}).

 We want to define two weight functions on the edge set $E(A)$ of the arborescence $A$ to capture the weights of the edges in $T$ and the edges in $S_1'$.
 First we define the function $c:E(A) \to \mathbb{R}_{>0}$ to be the weight of the corresponding dual edge in $S_1'$.
 Secondly, we define a weight function $w:E(A) \to \mathbb{R}_{>0}$ as follows.
 Let $e=(x,y)$ be a directed edge in $E(A)$.
 Let $Y$ be the region corresponding to the vertex $y$ in the plane graph formed by $E(T) \cup S'_1$.
 Then we define $w(e)$ to be the weight of all the edges in $E(T)$ that belong to the boundary of $Y$.
+Note that this definition implies $c(T) \ge w(A)$ and $c(S_1') = c(A)$.

 For the arborescence $A$ and the two weight functions $c$ and $w$ we can now state the above mentioned combined triangle inequality and the combined 2-optimality condition as follows:

 \begin{lemma} Let $V\subseteq \mathbb{R}^2$ be a Euclidean TSP instance with distance function $\overline c: V\times V \to \mathbb{R}$ and let $T$ be an optimal tour.
 Let $S$ be a 2-optimal tour such that $S$ and $T$ are crossing-free.
 Let $S_1'$ be defined as in Section~\ref{sec:edge-partition} with respect to some edge $e_0=(x_0,y_0)$.
 Let $A$ be the arborescence derived from the geometric dual of the plane graph $T\cup S_1'$ with weight functions $w:E(A) \to \mathbb{R}_{>0}$ and $c:E(A) \to \mathbb{R}_{>0}$ as defined above.
 Then we have